DendriticShadow/sftp-decrypt/README.md

   - OpenPGP library for encryption
   - Integrated with AWS Transfer Family workflows

-  The project is focused and production-ready for its specific use case of automated PGP decryption in SFTP workflows.
+  The project is focused on automated PGP decryption in SFTP workflows.